ironhack-labs/lab-javascript-basic-algorithms/README.md

-- **When you are done completely or at any point after the first iteration, copy your code into the `index.js` file and follow the steps for submission.**
+- **When you are done completely, or at any point after the first iteration, copy your code into the `index.js` file and follow the steps for submission.**